lemodoescoding/sisop-modul-3/README.md

   ![Banner dalam bentuk ASCII Art](/assets/soal-6.png "SS hasil kode.")

-### Soal 6
+### Soal 7

-> Dosen Budiman menginginkan sistem operasi yang **stylish**.
-Budiman memiliki ide untuk membuat sistem operasinya menjadi stylish.
-Ia meminta kamu untuk menambahkan tampilan sebuah banner yang ditampilkan setelah suatu user login ke dalam sistem operasi Budiman.
-Banner yang diinginkan Budiman adalah tulisan `"Welcome to OS'25"` dalam bentuk **ASCII Art**.
-Buatkanlah banner tersebut supaya Budiman senang!
-(Hint: gunakan text to ASCII Art Generator)
+> Melihat perkembangan sistem operasi milik Budiman, Dosen kagum dengan adanya banner yang telah kamu buat sebelumnya.
+Kemudian Dosen juga menginginkan sistem operasi Budiman untuk dapat menampilkan **kata sambutan** dengan menyebut nama user yang login.
+Sambutan yang dimaksud berupa kalimat `"Helloo %USER"` dengan `%USER` merupakan nama user yang sedang menggunakan sistem operasi.
+Kalimat sambutan ini ditampilkan setelah user login dan setelah banner.
+Budiman kembali lagi meminta bantuanmu dalam menambahkan fitur ini.

-> _Budiman wants a **stylish** operating system.
-Budiman has an idea to make his OS stylish.
-He asks you to add a banner that appears after a user logs in.
-The banner should say `"Welcome to OS'25"` in **ASCII Art**.
-Use a text to ASCII Art generator to make Budiman happy!_ (Hint: use a text to ASCII Art generator)
+> _Seeing the progress of Budiman's OS, the lecturer is impressed with the banner you created.
+The lecturer also wants the OS to display a **greeting message** that includes the name of the user who logs in.
+The greeting should say `"Helloo %USER"` where `%USER` is the name of the user currently using the OS.
+This greeting should be displayed after user login and after the banner.
+Budiman asks for your help again to add this feature._

 **Answer:**